openspur/yp-spur/doc/Manpage.misc.md

 ### Description

-Set digital IO port directions and output state.
+Set digital IO port directions and the output state.
 Results are device dependent.

 * **dir**: 8-bit mask of output direction